Force over Distance: Chapter 28

 “So,” Brody said, from somewhere behind the scientist.
 “What do you think?”

 Rush sighed.
-“As a custom cellulose matrix, created from scratch, with very little in the way of either guidance or resources—it’s marvelous.
+“As a custom cellulose matrix, created from scratch with very little in the way of either guidance or resources, it’s marvelous.
 Unfortunately, as paper goes, it’s terrible.
 On balance: well done; keep at it.”
-The scientist passed the paper back to Brody, pulled his feet off the console, and picked up his crutch.
+The scientist passed the sheet back to Brody, pulled his feet off the console, and picked up his crutch.
 “Oh yes.
 And I’ll be wanting custom letterhead.
 Best start working that up as well.”

 “Wait, what?”
 Brody asked.